We believe and teach

 But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons.
 (Gal.
 4:4-5)

-But He was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, And by His stripes we are healed.
-(Is.
+But He was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, and by His stripes we are healed.
+(Isa.
 53:5)

 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.
 (2 Cor.
 5:21)